 Speech Language Pathologist

 Brielle Suponchick graduated from the University of Nebraska at Omaha with a Bachelor’s degree and Master’s degree in Speech-language Pathology.
 She initially became interested in the field by taking an introductory to Communication Sciences course in undergrad and has never looked back.
 Prior to her full-time transition to the outpatient pediatric setting, she served in public education and the home health settings where she worked with children ranging from early childhood to 6th grade.
 Brielle has experience in evaluating for and programming high tech AAC devices, working with articulation and phonological, motor speech, receptive and expressive language, fluency, social/pragmatic, and voice disorders.
 She has attended continuing education workshops specifically focused on various types of AAC communicators.
 The most enjoyable part of her job is working closely with children and their families to target functional goals that assist in daily living.

 Speech Language Pathology Assistant

-Amanda Ulrich graduated with her Bachelor’s of Science in Speech Language Pathology from the University of Nebraska-Lincoln.
+Amanda Kuhlenengel graduated with her Bachelor’s of Science in Speech Language Pathology from the University of Nebraska-Lincoln.
 She has always enjoyed working with children and developed her love for speech language pathology while studying elementary education.
 Amanda has previous work experience in the school based setting as a speech language technician.
 She has experience working with articulation and phonological disorders, expressive and receptive language disorders, fluency disorders, and learning disabilities as well as working with children with autism and Down syndrome.
 Amanda has also worked with several children who use augmentative and alternative communication (AAC) devices.
 She plans to continue her education in Speech-Language Pathology and hopes to receive her master’s degree in this field.
 Amanda has a passion for working with children and watching them succeed with their everyday goals.